xpack-dev-tools/openocd-xpack/README.md

 the local `xpacks/.bin` folder.

-The central xPacks store is a platform dependent folder; check the output of the `xpm` command for the actual folder used on your platform).
+The central xPacks store is a platform dependent location in the home folder;
+check the output of the `xpm` command for the actual folder used on your platform.
 This location is configurable via the environment variable `XPACKS_STORE_FOLDER`; for more details please check the [xpm folders](https://xpack.github.io/xpm/folders/) page.